When is the next festival?

 Secure online links:

-Please ensure the password used to protect the link is unchangeable and does not expire until May 2014.
-If the link does not work initially you will be contacted to work through this issue but if the password expires you will not be contacted and your film may not be considered.
+Please ensure the password used to protect the link is unchangeable and does not expire until June 2015.
+If the link does not work initially you will be contacted to work through the issue but if the password expires you will not be contacted and your film may not be considered.

 What formats do you accept for selected films?